nbrandaleone-blog/myblog/_posts/2020-04-22-Fargate-Spot.md

 ### Running Fargate on Spot using CDK

 Now, I would like to show you how to use CDK to launch Fargate tasks.
-Unfortunately, it is still an open [issue](https://github.com/aws/aws-cdk/issues/5850).
+Unfortunately, it is still an open [issue](https://github.com/aws/aws-cdk/issues/5850), since Capacity Providers are not yet supported in CloudFormation.

-### Using Fargate Spot with Auto Scaling Groups
+### Using Fargate Spot with EC2 Auto Scaling Groups
+While the focus of this post is on Fargate, many customers still use EC2 nodes to host their containers.
+These nodes are often managed by an Auto Scaling Group.
+It is possilbe to use Capacity Providers with ASG.

 In order to keep this post small, I will not demonstrate how to do this, but just point you to the [documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-auto-scaling.html#asg-capacity-providers).
-It is very similar to what we did above, except that one must create a Capacity Provider and associate with it an Auto Scaling Group.
+It is very similar to what we did above, except that one must create a Capacity Provider and associate it with an previously created Auto Scaling Group.

 ``` sh
 aws ecs create-capacity-provider \